MohamedArafa97/Salary-Estimator/README.md

    - Hourly rate salaries are converted to annual salaries for consistency.

 10. **Cleaned Dataset:**
-    - The cleaned dataset is saved as 'processed_df.csv' in the `data/processed` directory.
+    - The cleaned dataset is saved as 'https://raw.githubusercontent.com/MohamedArafa97/Salary-Estimator/master/models/mlruns/0/Salary_Estimator_won.zip' in the `data/processed` directory.

 ## Exploratory Data Analysis